Legal Advice for Special Needs Trust — 126 results

 needs-based governmental benefits.
 The SSI program makes monthly... more

-Written by attorney Nicole Livingston, over 2 years ago.
+Written by attorney Nicole Livingston, almost 3 years ago.

 Yes.There are two basic kinds of Special Needs Trusts:self settled trusts (first party trusts) and third party trusts.A first party trust is funded with the disabled beneficiarys own... more